UCSolarCarTeam/Epsilon-Telemetry-Test-Tool/README.md

 ## Testing
 The telemetry test tool uses googletest and googlemock,so the gmock and gtest header files need to be in your include path /usr/local/include or /usr/include.

-You must compile the library that has the definitions yourself.
+If you do not already have the library, you will need to compile it yourself.
 Meaning you need a `libgmock.a` archive file in the test directory in order to compile the tests.

 To create a `libgmock.a` file in a Linux system follow these instructions in an arbitrary dir.